 - Top linking text: The most common link anchor text used in your backlinks

 Click “More” underneath any of these snippets to view the full report.

 You can also export your site’s external links as a CSV file.
 Click the “Export External Links” button at the top-right of the screen.

-How to Analyze Backlinks
+How to Analyze Backlinks with Semrush